witzsha/witzsha/README.md

 <p align="center">
   Im an artist, bone collector and a professional vanderbell shipper.
 Really into rdr2 now, but my other interests include: Don't Starve Together, Batman Arkham, Gotham and Transformers.
 If youre into any of that I'd be more than happy to interact with you.<br>
   Please keep in mind that I am mentally ill and seriously paranoid.
-Because of that I tend to isolate and Im not really talkative unless I get to know you better.
+Because of that I tend to isolate myself from time to time.
 </p>

 <p align="center">𓆩♱𓆪</p>